-All of us have to jump through hoops to even open a bank account into which an employer can direct deposit wages.
-A lot of hoops.
+All of us have to jump through money laundering prevention hoops.
+Many hoops.
+Even for something as relatively simple as opening a bank account into which an employer can direct deposit wages, we jump hoops.

-Yet here, in a context where calculations prove that if the concessions achieved previously unheard of occupancy levels, 100% for a straight 4 and a half months, the income would no more than cover the licence fee without taking any operating costs into account.
+Yet here, in a context where calculations demonstrate that if the concessions achieved previously unheard of occupancy levels – 100% full for the entire season – the income would no more than cover the licence fee, no such hoops are required.
 Why?
-Why does a business want to invest in the wholly unattractive proposition?
+Why does a business want to invest in such an unattractive proposition?
 Let us be generous and say they have a valid commercial reason.
 Fine.
 But you’ve got to ask the bloody question!
 Are you really so arrogant as to say that the entire Western world now works to Money Laundering controls, but the the mayor of San Jose is exempt?

 - Fit Person Checks

 Then we have the appropriateness of the concession licences for a man with drug supply connections.
 I may not have experience in international bulk drug supply, but if it was my trade, and if I was asked what would be the ideal conduit to distribute those drugs, I think it might go something like this.
 A network of locations spread around the entire island, plus a business which by its very nature is mainly cash – increasingly rare in our plastic-payment society – and better still has the unusual feature of there being no expectation even of a cash register, just bank notes being stuffed into the bum bags of unvetted and unknown casual workers.
 Perfect set-up?
 Well it gets a whole lot better.
 Add to this gloriously unaccountable island wide network a business with a clientele comprising my ideal target market, who conveniently use my business in the hours prior to their time of drug consumption.

 And that of course is exactly what the beach concessions offer.
 It is a ready made dream ticket that global Mafia bosses would likely look upon as reason to question why they are working too hard.